The paradox of Jon Snow and Jamie Lannister in Game of Thrones

 The things we do for love

-We confirmed in season 5 that Ned wasn’t as honorable as he said, or rather, he was even more honorable than what happened.
-It’s just that out of love he lied to everyone because Jon is the son of Lyanna Stark and Rhaegar Targaryen, the result of a love and legitimate union.
+We confirmed in season 5 that Ned wasn’t as honorable as he said, or rather, he was even more honorable than we expected.
+It’s just that – out of love – he lied to everyone because Jon is the son of Lyanna Stark and Rhaegar Targaryen, the result of a love and legitimate union.
 Knowing that the information would cause his nephew’s death, Ned Stark never revealed the truth, not even before being executed.
 Jon was raised as his bastard child.

-We could feel that Ned was being unfair to Jamie and we wouldn’t be wrong.
+We could feel that Ned was being unfair to Jamie, and we wouldn’t be wrong.
 Jamie put Duty before Love by killing Aerys II.
-The King was going to kill Twyin Lannister, but Jamie stood his ground without interfering to save his father.
+The King was going to kill Tywin Lannister, but Jamie stood his ground without interfering to save his father.
 It wasn’t until the Mad King moved to kill the entire population of King’s Landing that Jamie, to save millions, threw his reputation in the trash and killed the King.
 What would Ned have done in his place?
-We won’t know why Jamie, who resented having to explain himself to a Stark, never spoke of what really happened.
+We won’t know why Jamie, who resented having to explain himself to a Stark, never spoke of what really happened immediately.
 Maybe Ned didn’t believe him anyway…

 The aversion between the two men was put to the test again when Ned Stark became Hand of the King.
 This happened shortly after Bran Stark was found unconscious at the foot of a Tower after a fall.
-What was there?
-Well, the truth is that Jamie and Cersei were incestuous lovers and all of Robert Baratheon’s children were his in name only, as the real father was Jamie Lannister.
-Bran witnessed their meeting and to save Cersei, Jamie pushed him from the tower claiming “the things we do for love”.
-“Someone” used Bran’s fall as a hook to fuel the conflict between Starks and Lannisters (hello Littlefinger!) and so we saw in Game of Thrones how the story unfolded from there.
+The truth is that Jamie and Cersei were incestuous lovers, and all of Robert Baratheon’s children were Baratheon in name only, as the real father was Jamie Lannister.
+Bran witnessed their meeting, and to save Cersei, Jamie pushed him from the tower, claiming “the things we do for love”.
+“Someone” used Bran’s fall as a hook to fuel the conflict between Starks and Lannisters (hello, Littlefinger!), and so we saw in Game of Thrones how the story unfolded from there.

-Upon being captured by the Starks, Jamie sees the similarities between Catelyn and Cersei and somehow lets out a humanity that neither Twyin nor Cersei encouraged.
-His association with Brienne of Tarth, who accompanies him at Catelyn’s request, changes Jamie’s course, whose good deeds are never seen to be due to his fame as Kingslayer.
-All the other traitors understood each other, but he was left with the worst of the burdens.
-His transformation is slow, full of drama and tragedy, but he manages to be honorable to his House and loving to people.
-Never 100% respected or understood.
+Upon being captured by the Starks, Jamie sees the similarities between Catelyn and Cersei and somehow lets out a humanity that neither Tywin nor Cersei encouraged.
+His association with Brienne of Tarth, who accompanies him at Catelyn’s request, changes Jamie’s course, whose good deeds are never seen due to his fame as Kingslayer.
+While all the other traitors who overthrew Aerys II seemed to understand and forgive each other for what they’d done, Jamie was left with the worst of the burdens.
+His transformation is slow, full of drama and tragedy, but he manages to be honorable to his House and loving to people while never being 100% respected or understood.

 Meanwhile, Jon Snow has grown into Ned Stark’s most faithful heir, a man of courage and honor… for how long?